FuelsEurope

 8 Jun 2020

-Their ask — FuelsEurope requests that low-carbon liquid fuels be recognized as central solutions for decarbonizing hard-to-electrify transport sectors.
+Message — FuelsEurope requests that low-carbon liquid fuels be recognized as central solutions for decarbonizing hard-to-electrify transport sectors.
 They advocate for technology-neutral policies and market signals that support investment in alternative fuels and industrial hubs.123

-How it helps them — This would preserve their role in transport fuels and position refineries as energy hubs.45
+Why — This would preserve their role in transport fuels and position refineries as energy hubs.45

-Who loses — Battery electric vehicle advocates lose policy focus on direct electrification as primary solution.6
+Impact — Battery electric vehicle advocates lose policy focus on direct electrification as primary solution.6

 Fuel industry urges technology-neutral hydrogen strategy including carbon capture